 From here, you will start to get glimpses of our newest neighbour--claimed to be Britain's biggest onshore wind turbine when new.
 Standing 450ft (136m) tall, it generates enough power to supply 1300 homes.

 After Vandyke Road crossing, the line takes a sharp curve through a right-angle, to run parallel with the road.
-The land enclosed by the curve has undergone an award-winning transformation, from a bramble wilderness into a spectacular wildflower meadow.
+The land enclosed by the curve has undergone an award-winning transformation, from a bramble wilderness into a spectacular wildflower meadow in high summer.
 Here you leave the last of the houses, and as a result of the wildflower meadow project, you can now see the track of the last surviving sand quarry branch disappearing behind the gardens.
 Look out for the sand train now permanently installed there.

 The current working face of Chamberlain's Barn quarry can be seen in the distance, as the line climbs to its highest point alongside Shenley Hill.
 This marks the western limit of the Greensand Ridge, a range of low hills which runs across country to the outskirts of Cambridge.
 Here you can get a good view of the wind turbine, situated in Double Arches sand quarry, but visible for miles around.

 On the opposite side of the train, you can see from here across rolling countryside to the Chiltern Hills Area of Outstanding Natural Beauty, and the neighbouring counties of Buckinghamshire and Hertfordshire.
 On clear days the Whipsnade Lion--carved into the chalk hills of Dunstable Downs, near the famous zoo--can be seen in the distance.